SecurAir/SecurAir/README.md

 - Use git to this repository with the command `git clone https://github.com/SecurAir/SecurAir`
 - Connect the SecurAir board via USB and check if a COM port (e.g. COM 9) apears in the device manager.
 Otherwise, please install the drivers mentioned below under Tips.
 - In the SecurAir folder, execute `pio run`.

+## Usage

+Once the device is soldered and the software is uploaded, the device should work stand alone.
+Please allow a couple of days to callibrate the sensor and make sure it is in a room with fresh air (so longer times without people).
+The sensor will automatically calibrate to the lowest value being 400.

+The sensor is very sensitive to power fluctuations.
+So please use the same powersupply (e.g. USB charger).
+If you change from one charger to the other (or to a USB port on your computer or Power Bank), it might need some callibration days again.

+Please note that for convenience, we chose a "solder through" PCB.
+This means that the pins are exposed on the back side of the PCB.
+Don't place the PCB on a conducting surface (e.g. metal surface) while in use!

 ## Tips